 This is the most astonishing promise which is given to ALL who have been saved by grace through faith in Christ.
 The spirit and souls of Christians who are already with the Lord will be united with their new, eternal, resurrected bodies, which will be freed from the ravages of death.

-This is indeed a very encouraging and exciting truth that Paul shared, and so we are exhorted to encourage one another with these words Following our departure from this earth, will be that dreadful “Day of the Lord” (a 7-year tribulation period, followed by the millennial rule of Christ on earth).
-And when Jesus returns to set up His kingdom – we, who are the Church, will accompany Him.
+This is indeed a very encouraging and exciting truth that Paul shared, and so we are exhorted to "encourage one another with these words."
+Following our departure from this earth, will be that dreadful 'Day of the Lord' (the 7-year Tribulation period, followed by the Millennial rule of Christ on earth).
+And when Jesus returns to set up His kingdom, we (the Church) will accompany Him.
 Hallelujah!

-Heavenly Father, thank You for the wonderful truth that when Jesus is coming to take us to be with Himself forever.
-May I prepare my heart and soul to be ready for that special day when the trump of God sounds, and both the dead and living members of Your Body will receive our new, eternal body.
-We long for that day when we will all be translated into Your presence – but in the meantime I pray that I may live and work to Your praise and glory, AMEN.
+Heavenly Father, thank You for the wonderful truth that Jesus is coming to take us to be with Himself forever.
+May I prepare my heart and soul to be ready for that special day when the trump of God sounds and both the dead and living members of Your Body will receive our new, eternal bodies.
+I long for that day when we will all be translated into Your presence, but in the meantime, I pray that I may live and work to Your praise and glory.
+In Jesus' name, AMEN.